blacklightpy/vaultofknowledge/08. External Resources/Dictionaries/Saṃskṛtam/Master List of Words in Saṃskṛtam.md

 Now one ought to know, the word Sanskrit itself is actually written as Saṃskṛtam (read Samskritham).

 Only include words that aren't separate notes here.
 For example, [[Upanishads]] have a separate note, but Śiva doesn't.
+(Will have some unused notes too, for future use).

 (Should I even develop this page, or will it be bloat?)